mozillascience/studyGroup/resbaz/resbazTucson2020.md

 ~~University of Arizona~~ VIRTUAL

 **IMPORTANT**: Links and passwords to the Zoom rooms for the sessions will be sent out by email.
 Therefore to receive these links, you must <u><a href="https://bit.ly/RezBazAZ20Reg">register</a></u>.
 Passwords will be changed daily so make sure to check your email.
-If you registered after May 15 and did receive the daily Zoom links/passwords, please contact us at resbazaz@gmail.com
+If you registered after May 15 and didn't receive the daily Zoom links/passwords, please contact us at resbazaz@gmail.com

 ## Register